Plantago asiatica: Description

-The plant is a perennial herb that up to 20-60 cm and has short and thick rootstock with numerous fibrous and fasciculate roots.
+The plant is a perennial herb that grows up to 20-60 cm and has short and thick rootstock with numerous fibrous and fasciculate roots.
 It has short stems with a rosette of broadly ovate to broadly elliptic leaves.
 Thin or very thin papery leaf blades are 4-12 cm long, 2.5-6.5 cm wide, sparsely pubescent, three to seven veins, obtuse to acute apex, broadly cuneate to surrounded base and decurrent to petiole, margins are entire, repand, serrate or dentate.
 Petioles 3-10 cm long, sparsely pubescent.
 The plant has erect spikes of 20-45 cm high, with many small, white, hairless flowers, and oval sepals that are 1.8-2 cm long, tube corolla with five oval lobes, and four stamens.
 The fruits are oval-shaped pyxis of 3.5 mm high and 2 mmm wide, which have four black seeds inside that are up to 1.8 mm long.

 The plant can be a weed in uplands, fields and gardens and it can host aphid and red spider.

-Blooming period: April – August, fruiting period: June- September.
+Blooming period: April – August, fruiting period: June – September.